SciPhi-AI/synthesizer/README.md

 - `--model_name`: The name of the model to load from the provider (default: "gpt-3.5-turbo").
 - `--temperature`: Temperature parameter for the provided model (default: 0.7).
 - `--example_config`: Which example configuration to use (default: "python_textbook").
+- `--override_config_path`: Used to override the example configurations with custom config.
 - `--num_samples`: Number of samples to generate (default: 1_024).
 - `--output_dir`: File path to override the default output output file path with.
 - `--output_file_name`: Filename to override the default output file name with.

+### Stock data configs

+- `evol_instruct` - A config for replicating the EvolInstruct dataset
+- `python_textbook` - A config for replicating the Python textbook data from Textbooks Are All You Need [2]

 ### Example generated data
 <img width="776" alt="Screenshot 2023-09-17 at 11 11 18 PM" src="https://github.com/emrgnt-cmplxty/SciPhi/assets/68796651/8f1ef11d-cd37-4fc7-a7a0-a1e0159ba4a3">